docker/docs/datacenter/ucp/2.0/guides/user-management/create-and-manage-users.md

 ---
+description: Learn how to create and manage users in your Docker Universal Control Plane cluster.
+keywords: authorize, authentication, users, teams, UCP, Docker
 title: Create and manage users
-description: Learn how to create and manage users in your Docker Universal Control Plane cluster.
-keywords:
-- authorize, authentication, users, teams, UCP, Docker
 ---

 When using the UCP built-in authentication, you need to create users and